David-again/pawtastic_pet-basics/Readme.md

 Emphasis on a Mobile-first philosophy, make it accessible from small devices.

-If you're seeing this message, the project is still in development.
+If you're seeing this message on the GitHub pages link, the project is still in development.
 Feel free to check out the source code at https://github.com/David-again/pawtastic_pet-basics

 Come back soon! 😎